Create and delete groups | Fluid Attacks Help

 1. Go to the Scope section of the group in question.

 2. In the Scope section, scroll all the way down until you see Delete this group.
-If you cannot locate it, this should mean that you do not have the User Manager role in this group and thus lack the necessary permission.
+If you cannot locate it, this should mean that you do not have the Group Manager role in this group and thus lack the necessary permission.

 3. Find option to delete group in the Fluid Attacks platform